 Grand marketing plans are all well and good for those organizations with a dedicated marketing budget, or an entire marketing team at their disposal.
 But you’re not exactly Apple or General Electric.
 You’ve got access to only so many hours in a day, and boy, are you spending them.
 What you need are some marketing ideas that are low-budget and easy to implement.

 There will be many reviews for your restaurant lurking online, whether you realize it or not.
 And with no recommendation more effective than another diner’s first-hand experience, you need to be well aware of what the public is saying about your business.

 Take time to read and respond to these reviews.
 And ensure that you respond appropriately.
 No passive-aggressiveness.
 Thank people for good reviews, take any criticism constructively, and respond to unreasonably bad reviews calmly and with the facts.

 Post a Promo

 If you haven’t already got business social media accounts – at least a Facebook page, but ideally an Instagram profile and Twitter handle – then get them.
-Thankfully, each require five minutes to set up, and are entirely free.
+Thankfully, each requires five minutes to set up, and are entirely free.

 Once set up, use them to post a promotion.
-This validates a follower’s choice to subscribe to your updates, and makes them feel special.
+This validates a follower’s choice to subscribe to your updates and makes them feel special.
 By offering a free entrée or complimentary glass of champagne, you’ll create an instant buzz online.
 You can even use a promo to push your online reach, with a ‘first 15 people to share this photo get a free smoothie’ style post.

 Offer a “Secret” Menu Item